 Roman Chicken Cacciatore

-Roman Chicken Cacciatore is an easy, inexpensive and incredibly delicious weeknight dinner.
-Bone-in chicken thighs slowly braised in a flavorful sauce made from white wine, vinegar, garlic and rosemary.
+Roman Chicken Cacciatore is an easy, inexpensive and incredibly delicious one pot meal that's ready in under 40 minutes!
+Bone-in chicken thighs are slowly braised in a flavorful sauce made from white wine, vinegar, garlic and rosemary.
 This is nothing like the American-style, tomato-based chicken cacciatore you're probably familiar with.
 It's soo much better!

 This post may contain affiliate links.